-"to deliver an outcome that maintains or improves functioning populations of Wallum Sedgefrog with connectivity between populations".
+"to maintain functioning populations of Wallum Sedgefrog, including connectivity between populations, within the site".

-The following principles underpin the approach to mitigation inherent in the overall impact assessment for the Wallum Sedgefrog:
+The following principles underpin the approach to mitigating impacts to the Wallum Sedgefrog:

-- To re-provide habitat lost to urban development.
-The approved PER states that up to 152 hectares of habitat may be removed and that removed habitat must -involve re-provision of minimum152ha of compensatory habitat lost to the development (refer EPBC Act approval condition No.7). - Where existing movement corridors are severed or lost to the development, to re-provide proximate corridors to enable movement to continue across and through the site. - Oconservation of two key areas of known refugia that are known to persist during 'dry' years which have already displaced development as identified in the Master Plan. - Specify management measures and planning controls for what development and activities can/cannot occur within frog habitat, frog buffers and adjacent land uses (see Section 2.4.2). - WSF habitat mapped within the Environmental Protection Zone (EPZ) is not subject to the conservation and buffer zones discussed in Section 2.4.2 below, as displayed in Figure 2.4d.
-Land uses permitted within the EPZ do not pose the risk to the success of the WSF mitigation strategy that other more intensive land uses across the development (roads, urban areas etc) pose.
-Implement mitigation measures such as sediment and erosion control, water quality monitoring, weed management, frog fencing, frog friendly fauna crossings (refer to separate Environmental Management Plan). - Available land ratio (within Frog Zones and frog buffers) provides for flexibility in future design, and to assist in responding to local soil and groundwater conditions encountered on site at detailed design phase and realistically allow for some cases where habitat recreation is unsuccessful. - Ensure that the habitat being re-created, rehabilitated and conserved is located within a conservation regime in perpetuity. - The design and implementation of rehabilitation and habitat re-creation is informed through additional detailed soil and groundwater assessment. - An adaptive management approach would be taken to enable the successful rehabilitation of Wallum Sedgefrog habitat. - Dedicate funding of at least \$0.5 million over 10 years from commencement of the action, for priority actions identified in the Wallum Sedgefrog Management Plan.
+- To compensate for habitat lost to urban development.
+The approved PER states that up to 152 hectares of habitat may be removed and that removed habitat must -involve establishment of minimum 152ha of compensatory habitat (refer EPBC Act approval condition No.7). - Where existing movement corridors are severed or lost to the development, to establish proximate corridors to enable movement to continue across and through the site. - Conservation of two key areas of known refugia that are known to persist during 'dry' years, as identified in the Master Plan. - Specify management measures and planning controls for what development and activities may/may not occur within frog habitat, frog buffers and adjacent land uses (see Section 2.4.2).

+- Implement mitigation measures: - such as sediment and erosion control, - water quality monitoring, - weed management, - frog fencing, and - o frog friendly fauna crossings (refer to separate Environmental Management Plan). - Insure that land availability within the conservation zones where frog habitat to be recreated exceeds 200ha to provide flexibility in future design, and to assist in responding to local soil and groundwater conditions encountered on site at detailed design phase and realistically allow for some cases where habitat recreation is unsuccessful. - Ensure that the habitat being re-created, rehabilitated and conserved is located within a conservation regime in perpetuity. - The design and implementation of rehabilitation and habitat re-creation is informed through additional detailed soil and groundwater assessment. - An adaptive management approach would be taken to enable the successful rehabilitation of Wallum Sedgefrog habitat. - Dedicate funding of at least \$0.5million over 10 years (2013 dollars, indexed to CPI ex GST) from commencement of the action, for priority actions identified in the Wallum Sedgefrog Management Plan.
 See section 3.8 of the WSFMP which identifies the priority actions. - Retained WSF habitat (as shown in Figure 2.4d) within the Frog Buffer and Frog Zone will be monitored to ensure no unacceptable impact from the development.
-Monitoring will be conducted in accordance with Section 7 of this document, with data reported against the Site-wide Success Criteria (Table 6.2a).
+Monitoring will be conducted in accordance with Section 7 of this document, with data reported against the Site-wide Success Criteria (Table 4.2a).